FlovinTue/gdul/README.md

 Abstraction to enable members to be thread local.
 Internally, fast path contains only 1 integer comparison before returning object reference.
 Fast path is potentially invalidated when the accessed object is not-before seen by the accessing thread (Frequently recreating and destroying tlm objects may yield poor performance).

-If the number of tlm instances of one type does not exceed gdul::tlm_detail::Static_Alloc_Size, objects will be located in the corresponding thread's thread_local storage block and thus contain one level of indirection(tlm->thread_local) else it will be mapped to an external array and contain two levels of indirection(tlm->thread_local->external array).
+If the number of tlm instances of one type does not exceed gdul::tlm_detail::StaticAllocSize, objects will be located in the corresponding thread's thread_local storage block and thus contain one level of indirection(tlm->thread_local) else it will be mapped to an external array and contain two levels of indirection(tlm->thread_local->external array).

 For sanity's sake, use alias tlm<T> instead of thread_local_member<T>